5 Elements of a Cool Business Name

 1. Cool Business Names are Unique.
 The business environment is crowded with firms hoping for attention.
 A cool name stands above the rest.
 It generates excitement because of its uniqueness.

 2. Cool Business Names are Brandable.
 A cool business name is rarely found in a dictionary.
 A cool name conveys a core message that a brand can be built around.

 3. Cool Business Names are Evocative.
 Your name should clearly communicate the personality of your firm and how your core competitive advantage.
 A cool name should elevate your products and services and evoke a positive feeling about your firm.

 4. Cool Business Names are Short in Length.
 With rare exception, a cool name packs a powerful punch in a few letters.
 A cool name is short in length, all English characters and easy to spell and pronounce.

 5. Cool Business Names are Engaging.
 A cool business name elevates the brand experience with just the right amount of intrigue, fun and whimsy.
 The name is current, but no so much so that it could become stale or dated.

 By selecting the right cool name that sums up the core essence of your products will save your business considerable marketing dollars.
 In short, a cool name becomes a central tool in your marketing portfolio.

 3 Additional Findings on Cool Brand Names:

-- 100% of Companies That Have Cool Names Have the Matching .COM Domain Extension The .COM domain extension is the choice for commerce around the globe.
-WE found, without exception, that every company with a cool name owned the exact-match .COM domain extension.
+- 100% of Companies That Have Cool Names Have the Matching .COM Domain Extension – The .COM domain extension is the choice for commerce around the globe.
+We found that, without exception, that every company with a cool name owned the exact-match .COM domain extension.